WardahGul/WardahGul/README.md

 - 👋 Hi, I’m @WardahGul.
-- 👀 I’m interested in web developing.
+- I’m interested in web developing.
-- 🌱 I’m currently learning more about java.
+- I’m currently learning more about java.
+- I'm studying Software Engineering at Mehran University Of Engineering And Technology Jamshoro.

 <!---